ShunichiroT/EasiGP/Data/README.md

   * Colour: allocated colour of each gene
   * Source: information source of each gene.
 Used as the name of each ring section for a circos plot
   * Phenotype: target phenotype of each gene
-  * Population: target population of each gene
+  * Population: target population of each gene (write "all" for across all populations)

 * Rows: markers